hashicorp/vault/website/source/docs/config/index.html.md

       possible.

   * `tls_cipher_suites` (optional) - The list of supported ciphersuites
-      separated with colon.
+      separated with comma.
 The list of all available ciphersuites you can find [here](https://golang.org/src/crypto/tls/cipher_suites.go).

-  * `tls_prefer_server_ciphers` (optional) - Controls whether the server selects
+  * `tls_prefer_server_cipher_suites` (optional) - Controls whether the server
-      client's most preferred ciphersuite, or the server's most preferred ciphersuite.
+      selects client's most preferred ciphersuite, or the server's most preferred ciphersuite.
 If true then the server's preference, as expressed in the order of elements in `tls_cipher_suites`, is used.
 This defaults to "false" (client's preference).

 ### Connecting to Vault Enterprise in HashiCorp Atlas